MYSTICA666/Caw/README.md

 # This repository contains the following:
 - Solidity files that will be deployed to the mainnet and at least one L2
-- Services to run as a node:
+- Services to run as a node:"Storage Node" system
 	- RawEventsGatherer: reads CAW action events from blockchain
     - ActionProcessor: builds indexed database based on Raw Events
 	- Validator: can be run by anyone to process new Caw actions on chain